 “Non-Violent Islamists challenging the West: the case of Hizb ut-Tahrir”, Conference Paper, Fourth Annual Conference of the British Association for Islamic Studies, April 11-13 2017, Chester Centre for Islamic Studies, University of Chester (UK).

 “The European Union and the Challenge of the Khilafah.
 From the Root to the Causes: The Case of Hizb ut-Tahrir”, Conference Paper, 24th IPSA World Congress of Political Science, July 23-28 2016, Poznan (Poland).

 “Citizens of the Ummah or Citizens of the State?
 The European Radical Muslim Youth as a ‘Trojan Horse’ for the European Union: The Case of Hizb ut-Tahrir,” Conference Paper, 3rd Reshape Annual Workshop on Insecurity Complexes The Response of the EU and the Member States, June 11-12 2015, Catania (Italy).

-Orofino, E., A Sicilian girl in among the people of Tahrir Square, column in La Sicilia, daily newspaper, December 28th 2011.
+Orofino, E. A Sicilian girl in among the people of Tahrir Square, column in La Sicilia, daily newspaper, 28 December 2011.

-Orofino, E., In Cairo, among thousand contradictions, article for La Sicilia, daily newspaper, October 18th 2011.
+Orofino, E. In Cairo, among thousand contradictions, article for La Sicilia, daily newspaper, 18 October 2011.